Bitcoin Halving: When Will Bitcoin Halve in 2024?

 Bitcoin halving dates schedule

-As you can see Bitcoin halves roughly every four years and the next Bitcoin halving (the fourth halving) is estimated to take place on April 15, 2024, and the rewards will halve from 6.25 BTC to 3.125 BTC.
+As you can see Bitcoin halves roughly every four years and the most recent Bitcoin halving (the fourth halving) took place on April 19, 2024, where the rewards halved from 6.25 BTC to 3.125 BTC.

 Why Are Bitcoin Halvings Happening Less Than Every Four Years?